snowclawbot/buybackbot/README.md

-# ATH Dip Buyback Bot 🦀
+# ATH Dip Buyback Bot (I think I want to name it ClawBack not sure yet)

 Automated buyback bot for Solana tokens.
 Monitors price and executes buybacks when price dips from all-time high.